actions/stale/README.md

 #### exempt-pr-labels

-The label(s) that can exempt to automatically mark as stale the pull requests.
-It can be a comma separated list of labels (e.g: `need-help,WIP`).
+Comma separated list of labels that exclude the pull request from being marked as stale (e.g: `need-help,WIP`)

 If unset (or an empty string), this option will not alter the stale workflow.